thoughtram/blog/_posts/2015-09-03-forward-references-in-angular-2.md

 {% endhighlight %}

 When we try to run this code we notice that it stopped working.
 In my case, I wasn't even able to get an error reported to the console which I assume boils down to some glitch with debugging TypeScript code with source maps.
-Anyways, when we use the debuggers "Pause on exceptions" feature we can follow the rabbit into it's whole somewhere deep down inside the Angular 2 framework.
+Anyways, when we use the debuggers "Pause on exceptions" feature we can follow the rabbit into it's hole somewhere deep down inside the Angular 2 framework.

 `Cannot resolve all parameters for AppComponent(undefined).
 Make sure they all have valid type or annotations`.